syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 ## Clear selection

-The data grid allows you to clear the selection applied in the grid rows by either setting the `SfDataGrid.SelectionMode` to `None`, or by calling the [SfDataGrid.SelectionController.ClearSelection ()](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController~ClearSelection.html) method.
+Data grid allows you to clear the selection applied in the grid rows either by setting the `SfDataGrid.SelectionMode` to `None` or by calling the [SfDataGrid.SelectionController.ClearSelection ()](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController~ClearSelection.html) method.

-Refer the below code snippet to clear the selection in the data grid.

 {% tabs %}
 {% highlight c# %}